 The math on the problem is clear.
 The math on the solution matters equally.

-An AI voice system that answers every call, captures every lead, routes emergencies immediately, and follows up with automated text-back typically costs a small service business $400 to $800 per month depending on call volume and configuration complexity.
+An AI voice system that answers every call, captures every lead, routes emergencies immediately, and sends automated text-back when needed typically costs a small service business $400 to $800 per month depending on call volume.

+At $14,825 opportunity cost per missed call, you need to recover fewer than one additional call per month to break even.
 No business running 40+ calls per month is missing fewer than one conversion per month due to response gaps.
-The ROI math is unambiguous.
+The ROI case is not complicated.

-The harder calculation is qualitative: how much is the owner's personal time worth, and how much of it is currently consumed by being the fallback for every call that the system fails to handle?
+The harder question is qualitative: how much is the owner's personal time worth, and how much of it is currently consumed by being the fallback for every call the system fails to handle?

 How to Calculate Your Number